 Principal, Anne Wien Elementary

-We wish a very Happy Birthday to the following Anne Wien students this week:
+We wish a very Happy Birthday to the following Anne Wien students and staff this week:

 Time for Winter Screening!

 It is time to check the progress our students have been making this school year in Reading, Math, and Language Arts by administering the AIMSWeb assessments to our Kindergarten-2nd Grade students, and the Measures of Academic Progress (MAP) assessment to our 3rd-6th Grade students.

 This Winter Screening is important since we use the data from each test to inform our instruction so we can provide more direct support in identified areas of need for your child.
 The testing window for these assessments runs from November 16-December 16, and our 4th, 5th, and 6th Grade students will be leading the way by taking their assessments next week, during the 3 days before Thanksgiving break.
 Since students will be taking these tests from home, here is some helpful advice for you:

 For the Remote testing sessions: